jackysmith040/RSS-Feed-Reader/README.md

 ## Usage

-To use the reader, simply run the `rss_reader.rb` file in your terminal.
+To use the reader, simply run the `rss_feed.rb` file in your terminal.
 You will be prompted to enter the URL of the RSS feed you want to read.
 If you press Enter without entering a URL, the reader will use the default URL (<https://techcrunch.com/feed/>).

 The reader will then display the title and description of the feed, followed by a list of the entries in the feed.
 For each entry, the reader will display the published date, title, summary, and URL.